Balamani Amma: Awards and recognition

 Her poetry earned her the titles of Amma (mother) and Muthassi (grandmother) of Malayalam poetry.
 While delivering the Balamaniyamma remembrance speech at the Kerala Sahitya Akademi, Akkitham Achuthan Namboothiri, described her as the "prophet of human glory" and said that her poetry had been an inspiration to him.
 Writer and critic M. N. Karassery considered her a Gandhian, and believed her works should be revisited when people consider Nathuram Godse to represent Indian nationalism.

 She received many literary honours and awards, including the Kerala Sahithya Akademi Award for Muthassi (1963), Kendra Sahitya Akademi Award for Muthassi (1965), Asan Prize (1989), Vallathol Award (1993), Lalithambika Antharjanam Award (1993), Saraswati Samman for Nivedyam (1995), Ezhuthachan Award (1995), and N. V. Krishna Warrier Award (1997).
 She was also a recipient of India's third highest civilian honour, the Padma Bhushan, in 1987.

+She is often regarded as the ‘Mathruthwathinte Kavi’ (poetess of motherhood’ or ‘Muttassi’ (grandmother), due to her fondness for children.

 Legacy

 The Kochi International Book Festival Committee created the Balamani Amma Award, with a cash award for writers.

 On 19 July 2022, Google honoured Amma with a Google Doodle on her birth anniversary.
 She has been referred to as "the grandmother of Malayalam literature".